OMG - applications are here! What do I put on my resume and cover letter for my internships application?

 It's an instant "in the bin" moment when you see a spelling mistake on a CV.
 It tells you that the applicant makes mistakes and isn't detail focused enough to use spell check!
 When an employer has 400 student applicants for their limited internship program, the easy way to sort CVs is to bin the CVs with spelling mistakes!

-Lastly, please get someone else to proof read your CV.
+Lastly, please get someone else to proof read your resume.
 It's so easy to skip a word and your brain puts it back in when you read your own work.
 Get someone eslee to prof raed.